abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 Morphism mapping
 ---

 With monoids, the object mapping component of functors was trivial.
-Here is the reverse - the morphism mapping is trivial - given a morphism between two objects from the source order, we map that morphism to the morphism between their corresponding objects in the target order.
+Here is the reverse: the morphism mapping is trivial - given a morphism between two objects from the source order, we map that morphism to the morphism between their corresponding objects in the target order.
 The fact that the monotonic function respects the order of the elements, ensures that the latter morphism exists.

 Functor laws
 ---